How To Polish Travertine Floors? 6 Simple Steps

 Step 4: Tape Plastic Sheeting Along The Edges

 Protect all your furniture, cabinets, baseboards, and other surfaces around the floor during the polishing process by tapping them off and using plastic sheeting to protect them.
 Use waterproof tape along the floor’s perimeter, plus plastic sheets to prepare the surfaces for the polishing step.
-You can move furniture’s if possible, to get it out of the way.
-This prevents damages from your buffing machines or the polishing solutions.
+You can move furniture if possible, to get it out of the way.
+This prevents damage from your buffing machines or the polishing solutions.

 Step 5: Polishing Your Travertine Floor